JustSomeGuy1234/Fable2Modding/README.md

 A bad QuickBMS script I wrote that extracts files from most bnk archives, except the big ones.
 The input (bnk) file to extract from MUST be in the same directory as the output folder.
 Sorry 'bout that.

+# Functions and Tables I found.txt
+A huge, messy list of all the interesting functions and tables I found that are accessable from the global environment.

 # Fable2 Speech bnk.bms
 A modified version of AlphaTwentyThree's wav scanner script for QuickBMS that extracts wav files, made to extract voice lines from speech.bnk.